harvard-lts/digital-collections-explorer/README.md

 npm run dev
 ```

-This will start a development server at http://localhost:3000 with hot-reloading enabled.
+This will start a frontend dev server at http://localhost:5173 with hot-reloading enabled.
 The development server will automatically proxy API requests to the backend at http://localhost:8000.

 #### Production Build